Mandatory Player Assessments

 These assessments are not a competition!

-Mandatory pre-season assessments are done so that we have the best chance at creating balanced teams for Minor B Sr to Minor A Sr divisions and also ensuring all Majors coaches have all the information they need to draft balanced teams.
+Mandatory pre-season assessments are done so that we have the best chance at creating balanced teams for Minors and Majors divisions and also ensuring all Majors coaches have all the information they need to draft balanced teams.

 In addition to our regular season programming, we have an extensive and comprehensive player and coach development program being offered this year (at no extra cost) for those players who are interested in the opportunity to improve their baseball skills.
 We are very focused on providing programming this Spring that is focused on fun and teamplay for our players with a lot of opportunity to improve if desired.